FrankDocu/Lichess-Development-Onboarding/translation_context.md

 We've sent you an email.
 Click the link in the email to activate your account.=That is shown to a new user at the registration finish page. (http://ru.lichess.org/signup/check-your-email/test)

-If you don't see the email, check other places it might be, like your junk, spam, social, or other folders.=A part of post-signup or password reset message. (http://en.lichess.org/password/reset/sent/test@test.com)
+If you don't see the email, check other places it might be, like your junk, spam, social, or other folders.=A part of post-signup or password reset message. (http://lichess.org/password/reset/sent/test@test.com)

-Are you sure you even registered your email on lichess?=Appears when trying to reset the password and specified email is not found. (http://en.lichess.org/password/reset/send)
+Are you sure you even registered your email on lichess?=Appears when trying to reset the password and specified email is not found. (http://lichess.org/password/reset/send)

-It was not required for your registration.=The second part of failed password reset message when email is not found. (http://en.lichess.org/password/reset/send)
+It was not required for your registration.=The second part of failed password reset message when email is not found. (http://lichess.org/password/reset/send)

-New password=Is required at the register and password change pages. (http://en.lichess.org/password/reset/confirm)
+New password=Is required at the register and password change pages. (http://lichess.org/password/reset/confirm)

-New password (again)=Goes after *new password* field in order to make sure that it was done correctly. (http://en.lichess.org/password/reset/confirm)
+New password (again)=Goes after *new password* field in order to make sure that it was done correctly. (http://lichess.org/password/reset/confirm)

 We've sent an email to %s.
-Click the link in the email to reset your password.=Appears on password resetting and also shows an email address of the user. (http://en.lichess.org/password/reset/sent/test@test.com)
+Click the link in the email to reset your password.=Appears on password resetting and also shows an email address of the user. (http://lichess.org/password/reset/sent/test@test.com)

 By registering, you agree to be bound by our %s.=Is a first part of sentence at the registration page.
-Link to ToS is inserted inside it. (http://en.lichess.org/signup)
+Link to ToS is inserted inside it. (http://lichess.org/signup)

 Network lag between you and lichess=Is an explanations of what PING is and it is shown at the window which opens when clicking on the login at the top of the site.

 Time to process a move on lichess server=Is an explanations of what SERVER is and it is shown at the window which opens when clicking on the login at the top of the site.

-You can also scroll over the board to move in the game.=Appears when hovering KeyboardShortcuts sign under the chess board. (http://en.lichess.org/g4XbumIh)
+You can also scroll over the board to move in the game.=Appears when hovering KeyboardShortcuts sign under the chess board. (http://lichess.org/g4XbumIh)

-Press shift+click or right-click to draw circles and arrows on the board.=Appears when hovering KeyboardShortcuts sign under the chess board. (http://en.lichess.org/g4XbumIh)
+Press shift+click or right-click to draw circles and arrows on the board.=Appears when hovering KeyboardShortcuts sign under the chess board. (http://lichess.org/g4XbumIh)

-Confirm resignation=An option at game preferences. (http://en.lichess.org/account/preferences/game-behavior)
+Confirm resignation=An option at game preferences. (http://lichess.org/account/preferences/game-behavior)

-Let other players message you=Appears at privacy settings. (http://en.lichess.org/account/preferences/privacy)
+Let other players message you=Appears at privacy settings. (http://lichess.org/account/preferences/privacy)

-Share your insights data=Appears at privacy settings. (http://en.lichess.org/account/preferences/privacy)
+Share your insights data=Appears at privacy settings. (http://lichess.org/account/preferences/privacy)

-You have already registered the email: %s=Is a message that is shown to a user at email settings when you already have an email connected with your account. (http://en.lichess.org/account/email)
+You have already registered the email: %s=Is a message that is shown to a user at email settings when you already have an email connected with your account. (http://lichess.org/account/email)

-Kid mode=Is an option at preferences menu. (http://en.lichess.org/account/kid)
+Kid mode=Is an option at preferences menu. (http://lichess.org/account/kid)

-Check your Email=Appears when signup is finished and email is sent. (http://en.lichess.org/signup/check-your-email/test)
+Check your Email=Appears when signup is finished and email is sent. (http://lichess.org/signup/check-your-email/test)

-Security=An options at account preferences. (http://en.lichess.org/account/security)
+Security=An options at account preferences. (http://lichess.org/account/security)

 This is a list of devices that have logged into your account.
-Revoke any sessions that you do not recognize.=This is a description of security page options. (http://en.lichess.org/account/security)
+Revoke any sessions that you do not recognize.=This is a description of security page options. (http://lichess.org/account/security)

-CURRENT=Tells that the device in security list is user's current device. (http://en.lichess.org/account/security)
+CURRENT=Tells that the device in security list is user's current device. (http://lichess.org/account/security)

 Next=Used for pagination.

-Delete=Is a button which is used to delete a message thread. (http://en.lichess.org/inbox)
+Delete=Is a button which is used to delete a message thread. (http://lichess.org/inbox)

 This user blocks you.
 You cannot answer.=Appears when you're trying to write to someone who blocks you.

-Play chess everywhere=Decription of mobile app. (http://en.lichess.org/mobile)
+Play chess everywhere=Description of mobile app. (http://lichess.org/mobile)

-As free as lichess=Decription of mobile app. (http://en.lichess.org/mobile)
+As free as lichess=Description of mobile app. (http://lichess.org/mobile)

-Built for the love of chess, not money=Decription of mobile app. (http://en.lichess.org/mobile)
+Built for the love of chess, not money=Description of mobile app. (http://lichess.org/mobile)

-Everybody gets all features for free=Decription of mobile app. (http://en.lichess.org/mobile)
+Everybody gets all features for free=Description of mobile app. (http://lichess.org/mobile)

-Zero advertisement=Decription of mobile app. (http://en.lichess.org/mobile)
+Zero advertisement=Description of mobile app. (http://lichess.org/mobile)